25 Ways To Play with Your New Baby! (Baby Activities for 0-3 months)

 2. Hold your baby and dance together

 More music!
-Whether Alexa is playing or you’re singing, hold your baby close and dance.
+Whether Alexa is playing or you’re singing, a great way to bond with your baby is to hold your baby close and dance.

 Switch things up from slow to fast songs, just don’t get too wild with your little one!